particle-iot/docs/src/content/guide/tools-and-features/cli.md

 ### Create a project for consuming the library

-While it's not structly necessary to have a project present when authoring a new library, having one can help ensure that the library works as intended before publishing it.
+While it's not strictly necessary to have a project present when authoring a new library, having one can help ensure that the library works as intended before publishing it.
 The project allows you to consume the library, check that it compiles and verify it behaves as expected on the target platforms before publishing.

-For the library consumer project that will consume the library `mylib`, create an intiial project structure tha looks like this:
+For the library consumer project that will consume the library `mylib`, create an initial project structure that looks like this:

 ```
 src/project.cpp